An official website of the State of Oregon

-The Oregon Legislature launched the Occupational Safety and Health Education and Training Grant Program in 1990.
-Award recommendations are made by Oregon OSHA’s Safe Employment Education and Training Advisory Committee, a group with members from business, organized labor, and government.
+The Oregon Legislature launched the Occupational Safety and Health Education and Training Grant Program in 1990 (ORS 654.191).
+Award recommendations are made by Oregon OSHA’s Safe Employment Education and Training Advisory Committee (OAR 437-001-0810), a group with members from business, organized labor, and government.

-The Worksite Redesign Program which existed from 1995-2001 offered research and development and product grants to address workplace safety, health, and ergonomic problems.
+The Worksite Redesign Program existed from 1995-2001.
+This program offered research and development and product grants to address workplace safety, health, and ergonomic problems.

 A .gov website belongs to an official government organization in the United States.

 A lock icon ( ) or https:// means you’ve safely connected to the .gov website.

 Only share sensitive information on official, secure websites.